evhub/coconut/DOCS.md

 Finally, while Coconut will try to compile Python-3-specific syntax to its universal equivalent, the following constructs have no equivalent in Python 2, and require the specification of a target of at least `3` to be used:

 - the `nonlocal` keyword,
-- keyword-only function parameters (use pattern-matching function definition instead),
+- keyword-only function parameters (use pattern-matching function definition for universal code),
 - `@` as matrix multiplication (requires `--target 3.5`),
 - `async` and `await` statements (requires `--target 3.5`),
 - `:=` assignment expressions (requires `--target 3.8`),
-- positional-only function parameters (use pattern-matching function definition instead) (requires `--target 3.8`),
+- positional-only function parameters (use pattern-matching function definition for universal code) (requires `--target 3.8`),
 - `a[x, *y]` variadic generic syntax (requires `--target 3.11`), and
 - `except*` multi-except statements (requires `--target 3.11`).